Rush Limbaugh here and the EIB Network, the Limbaugh Institute for Advanced Conservative Studies.

 And that's your real point, isn't it?

-Because passion, in order to work, people gotta be talking about what they love.
+Because passion, in order to work, people got to be talking about what they love.

 That's right.

-I mean, there was tons of passion with Ronald Reagan, and he garnered so much of the vote that had never ever voted conservative before, because he was speaking about things that spoke to people at their core being.
+I mean, there was tons of passion with Ronald Reagan, and he garnered so much of the vote that had never ever voted conservative before because he was speaking about things that spoke to people of their core being.

-He wasn't frightening people, he was making people believe in themselves and believe in the country and believe that we had a chance to do something good.
+He was making people believe in themselves and believe in the country and believe that we had a chance to do something good.

 That's exactly right.

-That's why people said of Reagan that he made them feel good about the country again.
+That's why people said of Reagan that he made him feel good about the country again.

-And the Democrats are not doing that, and then it's not in them to do that.
+And the Democrats are not doing that, and it's not in them to do that.

-Uh if uh if you will because they're about control in as many facets of life as they can secure.
+Fear and crisis are the bywords, the coins of their realm, if you will, because they're about control in as many facets of life as they can secure.

 Heidi, great points.